mohakgupt/nith-syllabus/README.md

 - Get a link for your list and share it with anyone (recommended to use a URL shortener)!
 - Create lists for mid-semester exam syllabus and share with the whole class!

+If you liked the website please star ⭐ this repo, it really supports me.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 [React Documentation](https://reactjs.org/docs/getting-started.html)